swayxm-20/collabX/README.md

 ![Connection Status](docs/screenshots/connection-status.png)
 *Editor showing connection status indicator (green dot = connected) and document information*

-> **💡 Tip:** To add your screenshots:
-> 1. Save your screenshot images in the `docs/screenshots/` directory
-> 2. Name them: `main-editor.png`, `realtime-collab.png`, `connection-status.png`
-> 3. The images will automatically appear in the README when pushed to GitHub

 ### Live Demo

 To see CollabX in action: